On regularity properties and approximations of value functions for stochastic differential games in domains: Main results

-Then $v$ is Lipschitz continuous in $\bR^{d}$ with Lipschitz constant {\em independent\/} of $\delta_{0}$. \end{theorem}
+Then $v$ is Lipschitz continuous in $\bR^{d}$ with Lipschitz constant \emph{independent} of $\delta_{0}$. \end{theorem}

 \begin{remark} If $D$ is bounded and satisfies the uniform exterior ball condition, the function $G$ always exists since the operators $L^{\alpha\beta}$ are uniformly nondegenerate, have bounded coefficients and $c^{\alpha\beta}\geq0$.
 However, the proof of this well-known fact relies on the uniform nondegeneracy and gives a function $G$ depending on $\delta_{0}$.
-The reader understands that there are plenty of cases when this assumption is satisfied even for degenerate operators. \end{remark}
+The reader should understand that there are plenty of cases when this assumption is satisfied, even for degenerate operators; see, for instance, Example~\ref{example 5.30.1} with $\delta_{0}=0$. \end{remark}

-Finally, we state one more result, which was, actually, the main motivation of writing the whole series consisting of \cite{Kr_1}, \cite{Kr_2}, and the present article.
-We take $D=\bR^{d}$ and suppose that all above assumption are satisfied and $\sigma,b,c,f$ are independent of $p$.
+Finally, we state one more result, which was actually the main motivation of writing the whole series consisting of \cite{Kr_1,Kr_2} and the present article, as we have pointed out in the \hyperref[sec1]{Introduction}.
+We take $D=\bR^{d}$ and suppose that all above assumptions are satisfied and $\sigma,b,c,f$ are independent of $p$.

 Set

 and let $A_{2}$ be a separable metric space having no common points with $A_{1}$.